Air Fryer Recipe

 - Preheat your oven to 180°C (350°F).

-- Set your air fryer to 200°C (392°F) and let it heat up for 3 to 5 minutes.
+- Set your air fryer to 200°C (392°F) and allow it to heat up for 3 to 5 minutes.

 Why this works in an air fryer